 Optional: Get central coordinates of pixels within a polygon using lsat_get_pixel_centers()

 The function lsat_get_pixel_centers() will determine the central coordinates of all Landsat pixels that fall within a user-specified polygon (supplied to the function as a simple feature collection).
 For this the function automatically determines the Landsat WRS scene whose center is closest to the center of the user-specified polygon.
 It then extracts the center coordinates for all pixels that overlap with the user-specified polygon from the first Landsat 8 scene on record available on the GEE.
 A buffer can be specified to include additional pixels beyond the polygon boundary.
 The function returns the pixel centers as an sf object, that can be passed on to the lsat_exprt_ts() function for the extraction of the Landsat time series.
+Please note that the function is not designed to be used for sampling polygons with larger areas, i.e., in the excess of ten thousand Landsat pixels (> 9000 km2).
+The number of pixels in large polygons can quickly become too difficult to handle in the subsequent export and processing workflow, and such polygons may also extend beyond the area of the Landsat scene (185 km x 180 km) used to determine the pixel centers.
+For large areas, we recommend a random or regular subsampling of point locations such as done in Berner et al. (2020).

 Export point-coordinate Landsat time series from Google Earth Engine using lsat_export_ts()